WASI Preview 1

 curl https://raw.githubusercontent.com/dylibso/chicory/main/wasm-corpus/src/main/resources/compiled/greet-wasi.rs.wasm > greet-wasi.wasm

-// Let's create a fake stdin stream with the bytes "Andrea"
+// Let's create a fake stdin stream with the bytes "Chicory"

 // We will create two output streams to capture stdout and stderr